< Go to Stroller & Car Seat Combos

 Weight and Folded Size

 Weight and folded size is always an issue with strollers as most parents want to avoid a monster that is difficult to lift or lug around.
 In the early days of newborn care, this is even more necessary thanks to new moms potentially having restrictions on how much weight they are allowed to lift.
-For this reason, we always have sort of favored the frame stroller for new moms because they are significantly smaller than a standard size stroller and fold easily into small compact packages that are easy to lift and store.
+For this reason, we sort of favor the frame stroller for new moms because they are significantly smaller than a full-size stroller and fold easily into small compact packages that are easy to lift and store.
 However, if you don't want to purchase a frame stroller because of its relatively short lifespan, then finding a lighter weight standard stroller might be the ticket to bridge the gap between newborn and toddler phases of gear life.

 On the upside, though, whatever the Vista lost by being heavy it almost makes up for in being super easy to fold and being relatively small once folded for a stroller of this magnitude.
 Nearly half of the strollers fold into a larger package than the Vista and it earned an 8 of 10 for ease of fold and unfold.
 This product self-stands, auto locks, rolls for transportation like rolling luggage.
 It requires 2 hands to fold and unfold, each being a 2 step process.
 While it is heavier than its little brother the UPPAbaby Cruz, it is actually easier to fold and unfold with less movement in the frame and fewer shin banging incidents in our testing.

 Unlike the frame style products, the rubber tires on the Vista help make it fairly easy to maneuver.
 With a score of 7 of 10, this stroller came in 3rd place for maneuverability.
 This tied with the Baby Jogger City Mini Combo and the Bugaboo Bee, with the BOB Revolution earning a high for the group of 9.
-The low score for this group is a 3 for the Chicco Bravo LE Combo, which earned fewer points than all the frame strollers in the review.

 The locking swivel front wheels help it manage uneven terrain better and the single front wheel design makes it easier to push than the double wheel design seen on some of the competition.
 It does work better on flat and hard surfaces than grass and gravel, but if you need to do it, it will for a short distance.
 This product managed surprisingly well on stairs and curbs given its larger size and weight.